dwp/superscript-bootstrap/README.md

 One of the nice components of this framework is that it has a very extensible scripting language - itself named SuperScript.
 It is quite different from other chatbot scripts, despite being inspired by [RiveScript](https://www.rivescript.com/) and [ChatScript](http://chatscript.sourceforge.net/).

 You can find full documentation (where complete) on Github at https://github.com/superscriptjs/superscript/wiki.

+Both the `plugins` and `topics` directories are included in the Docker image as volumes from the local file system.
+This means that you can edit your files, restart Docker, and the bot will come online with your changes.
+You can restart docker using `docker-compose restart` command.